Boys' love: Audience motivation

-Other commentators have suggested that more radical gender-political issues underlie yaoi.
-Parallels have been noted in the popularity of lesbianism in pornography, and yaoi has been called a form of "female fetishism".
-While early approaches to the popularity of the genre often referred to the role of women in patriarchal Japanese society, to which the genre offers a resistance and escape, this approach has been rejected by others who note that yaoi and yaoi-like media became popular outside of Japan in other social circumstances, such as slash fiction in the west.
-Against this background, theories emphasizing pleasure gained support: yaoi could be compared to pornography or even considered a specifically female form of pornography, appealing to desires for eroticism, voyeurism, or a desire to push against established gender roles.
-Mariko Ōhara, a science fiction writer, has said that she wrote yaoi Kirk/Spock fiction as a teen because she could not enjoy "conventional pornography, which had been made for men", and that she had found a "limitless freedom" in yaoi, much like in science fiction.
+Other commentators have suggested that more radical gender-political issues underlie BL.
+Parallels have been noted in the popularity of lesbianism in pornography, and BL has been called a form of "female fetishism".
+While early approaches to the popularity of the genre often referred to the role of women in patriarchal Japanese society, to which the genre offers a resistance and escape, this approach has been rejected by others who note that BL and BL-like media became popular outside of Japan in other social circumstances, such as slash fiction in the West.
+Against this background, theories emphasizing pleasure gained support: BL could be compared to pornography or even considered a specifically female form of pornography, appealing to desires for eroticism, voyeurism, or a desire to push against established gender roles.
+Mariko Ōhara, a science fiction writer, has said that she wrote Kirk/Spock fiction as a teen because she could not enjoy "conventional pornography, which had been made for men", and that she had found a "limitless freedom" in BL, much like in science fiction.